pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 ### Defining your schema

-Both SharingGRDB and SwiftData come with tools to expose your data types' fields to the compiler so that type-safe and schema-safe queries can be written.
-SharingGRDB uses another library of ours to provide these tools, called [StructuredQueries][sq-gh], and its `@Table` macro works similarly to SwiftData's `@Model` macro:
+Both SQLiteData and SwiftData come with tools to expose your data types' fields to the compiler so that type-safe and schema-safe queries can be written.
+SQLiteData uses another library of ours to provide these tools, called [StructuredQueries][sq-gh], and its `@Table` macro works similarly to SwiftData's `@Model` macro: